How do I become an OV?

 To find out more about registering for RCVS membership, please click here.

-Should you lose your RCVS membership, your authority to act as an OV is automatically revoked and must be reinstated by APHA, along with any appropriate terms, before you may operate as an OV again.
+Should you lose your RCVS membership, your OV authorisation will be automatically expired and must be reinstated by APHA, along with any appropriate terms, before you may operate as an OV again.
 It is your responsibility to ensure that your RCVS membership is up to date in order to remain an OV.

 What else should I be aware of?